jgfranco17/holo-nerf/docs/index.md

-# Project Background
+# Overview

-A general overview of the research project.
+A PyTorch-based implementation of Neural Radiance Fields for applications in generating 3D spatial data for holography applications

 ## Abstract